tank208/plc-student-demo-platform/README.md

 This repository supports the development and deployment of a secure, modular, and repeatable student training platform using the Arduino Opta micro-PLC.
 It is designed for high school and undergraduate use in cybersecurity, systems engineering, and industrial automation education.

 > **Status:** Faculty-approved curriculum with Fall 2025 pilot deployment scheduled at University of Idaho.
-> **Recognition:** Student researcher designated as Computer Science Department PLC Subject Matter Expert.
 > **Validation:** Summer 2025 Undergraduate Research Grant recipient with institutional repository adoption approved.

 ---